PlantUMLBrowser.java

 *

-* This pattern ensures all PlantUML rendering (including Viz.js calls) happens in a
+* This pattern ensures all PlantUML rendering (including Viz.js calls) happens

 *